19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Power to access computer

-39\.—(1) A police officer or an authorised person, investigating an arrestable offence, may at any time —
+39\.—(1) A police officer or an authorised person investigating an arrestable offence may, at any time —

-(a) access, inspect and check the operation of a computer that he has reasonable cause to suspect is or has been used in connection with the arrestable offence; or
+(a) access, inspect and check the operation in or from Singapore of a computer (whether in Singapore or elsewhere) that the police officer or authorised person has reasonable cause to suspect is or has been used in connection with, or contains or contained evidence relating to, the arrestable offence;

-(b) use or cause to be used any such computer to search any data contained in or available to such computer.
+(b) use any such computer in or from Singapore, or cause any such computer to be used in or from Singapore —

+(i) to search any data contained in or available to such computer; and

+(ii) to make a copy of any such data;

+(c) prevent any other person from gaining access to, or using, any such computer (including by changing any username, password or other authentication information required to gain access to the computer); or

+(d) order any person —

+(i) to stop accessing or using or to not access or use any such computer; or

+(ii) to access or use any such computer only under such conditions as the police officer or authorised person may specify.

+[Act 19 of 2018 wef 17/09/2018]

-(2) The police officer or authorised person may also require any assistance he needs to gain such access from —
+(2) The police officer or authorised person may also order any of the following persons to provide any assistance mentioned in subsection (2A):

-(a) any person whom he reasonably suspects of using the computer in connection with the arrestable offence or of having used it in this way; or
+(a) any person whom the police officer or authorised person reasonably suspects of using, or of having used, the computer in connection with the arrestable offence;

-(b) any person having charge of, or otherwise concerned with the operation of, such computer.
+(b) any person having charge of, or otherwise concerned with the operation of, the computer;

+(c) any person whom the police officer or authorised person reasonably believes has knowledge of or access to any username, password or other authentication information required to gain access to the computer.

+[Act 19 of 2018 wef 17/09/2018]

+(2A) For the purposes of subsection (2), the types of assistance are as follows:

+(a) assistance to gain access to the computer (including assistance through the provision of any username, password or other authentication information required to gain access to the computer);

+(b) assistance to prevent a person (other than the police officer or authorised person) from gaining access to, or using, the computer, including assistance in changing any username, password or other authentication information required to gain access to the computer.

+[Act 19 of 2018 wef 17/09/2018]

+(2B) Without limiting subsection (1), where the police officer or authorised person knows that the computer mentioned in that subsection is located outside Singapore, or does not know whether that computer is located in or outside Singapore, the police officer or authorised person —

+(a) may exercise the powers under subsection (1) in relation to that computer, or any data contained in or available to that computer, if —

+(i) the owner of that computer consents to the exercise of those powers; or

+(ii) the police officer or authorised person obtains access to that computer through the exercise of any power of investigation under any written law, such as in any of the following circumstances:

+(A) the access is obtained with the assistance mentioned in subsection (2A)(a) provided under subsection (2) by a person having charge of, or otherwise concerned with the operation of, that computer;

+(B) the access is obtained through an active connection with, or through any username, password or other authentication information stored in, another computer, which has been seized under section 35 and accessed under subsection (1);

+(C) the access is obtained through any username, password or other authentication information contained in any document seized under section 35;

+(D) the access is obtained through any username, password or other authentication information provided in any statement made by any person examined under section 22; and

+(b) may exercise the powers under subsection (1)(b) in relation to any data contained in or available to that computer, if the owner of that data consents to the exercise of those powers.

+[Act 19 of 2018 wef 17/09/2018]

-(3) Any person who obstructs the lawful exercise by a police officer or an authorised person of the powers under subsection (1), or who fails to comply with any requirement of the police officer or authorised person under subsection (2), shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.
+(3) Any person who obstructs the lawful exercise by a police officer or an authorised person of any power under subsection (1)(a), (b) or (c), or who fails to comply with any order of the police officer or authorised person under subsection (1)(d) or (2), shall be guilty of an offence and shall be liable on conviction —

+(a) in any case where the person is a body corporate, a limited liability partnership, a partnership or an unincorporated association — to a fine not exceeding $10,000; or

+(b) in any other case — to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 19 of 2018 wef 17/09/2018]

 (4) An offence under subsection (3) shall be an arrestable offence.

-(5) A person who had acted in good faith under subsection (1) or in compliance with a requirement under subsection (2) shall not be liable in any criminal or civil proceedings for any loss or damage resulting from the act.
+(5) A person who had acted in good faith under subsection (1) or in compliance with a requirement under subsection (1)(d) or (2) shall not be liable in any criminal or civil proceedings for any loss or damage resulting from the act.

+[Act 19 of 2018 wef 17/09/2018]

-(6) In this section and section 40, “authorised person” means a forensic specialist appointed under section 65A of the Police Force Act, or other person, authorised in writing by the Commissioner of Police for the purposes of this section or section 40 or both.
+(6) In this section and section 40 —

+“authorised person” means —

+(a) a forensic specialist appointed under section 65A of the Police Force Act (Cap.
+235), or any other person, who is authorised in writing by the Commissioner of Police for the purposes of this section or section 40 or both; or

+(b) any officer of a prescribed law enforcement agency who is authorised in writing, by the head of that law enforcement agency, for the purposes of this section or section 40 or both;

+“prescribed law enforcement agency” means a law enforcement agency prescribed, by order in theGazette, by the Minister charged with the responsibility for that law enforcement agency.

-[Act 10 of 2015 wef 01/06/2015]
+[Act 19 of 2018 wef 17/09/2018]

 ### Power to access decryption information